mdolab/MACH-Aero/machAeroTutorials/overset_vsp.rst

 Geometry Overview
 =================
 Before we start, we should familiarize ourself with the geometry we are going to create.
-The real ONERA M6 experiment looked like this:
+The real ONERA M6 experiment looked like this :cite:`nasaM6real`:

 .. figure:: images/overset_view-of-ONERA.jpg
     :width: 300
     :align: center

-    ONERA M6 experiment :cite:`nasaM6real`\.
+    ONERA M6 experiment.

 As we are not the first to simulate this wing, we can grab the geometry data and the airfoil from :cite:`nasaM6sim`\.
 Here is a short summary: